Azure/azure-sdk-for-net/doc/DataPlaneCodeGeneration/Add_ProtocolMethods_In_Gen1_Convenience_Client_Generated_SDK.md

-# Add Protocol Methods In HLC Generated SDK
+# Add Protocol Methods In (Gen 1) Convenience Client Generated SDK

-In this tutorial, we will show how to add protocol methods to Data Plane Generation 1 Convenience Clients (HLCs) built on internal generated RestClients.
+In this tutorial, we will show how to add protocol methods to Data Plane Generation 1 Convenience Clients built on internal generated RestClients.
 This is accomplished by adding generated protocol methods to the inner RestClient, and then manually adding them to the outer Convenience Client API.

 ## Prerequisites